back to Colorimetry

 Kelly, Kenneth Low.
 Central Notations for the Revised ISCC-NBS Color-Name Blocks.
 Journal of Research of the National Bureau of Standards.
 Research Paper 2911.
 Vol. 61 No. 5. pp. 427-431.
 November 1958.

-2. Click on the colored rectangle on the left and a color-picker dialog should open with that color.
+2. Click on the color-picker rectangle on the left and a color-picker dialog should open with that color.
 Pick a new color and close the picker by clicking OK or anywhere outside the picker (depending on your browser).
 You should then see the name of the corresponding ISCC-NBS Block in the dropdown list.

 Instructions: